Solaris 10 on the

 tested yet

-The DVD Drive is a slot-in drive - therefor 8-cm CDs/DVDs are not
+The DVD Drive is a slot-in drive - therefor 8-cm CDs/DVDs are

 usable.